Richard-wv/stress_sighting_hypothesis/README.md

 >### **H1: There is a positive correlation between the number of global stress events in a given year and the number of UFO sightings.**

+**Why Alex cares:** This would give Alex a measurable way to link public anxiety during turbulent times to increased reporting of unusual phenomena, strengthening cultural narratives with data.

 **Validation Approach:**

 To test this hypothesis, we: